 The objective in the case of the liberation of Kuwait was to push Iraqi armed forces out of Kuwait and to ensure that they would not immediately retake the country.
 This second consideration permitted the establishment of a defensive perimeter on Iraqi territory.
 Holding more Iraqi territory or advancing all the way to Baghdad to topple the government there would have constituted excessive force, well beyond what was militarily necessary in defending Kuwait.
+The intervention in Libya in 2011, while authorized by the UN Security Council, exceeded the Council's mandate of civilian protection.
+NATO forces supported the removal of Libya's leader Muamar Ghaddafi.
+Ghaddafi was murdered by a mob and a civil war ensured, continuing for years.
+Regime change did not protect civilians; it led to high numbers of civilian deaths and injury.

 4. Distinction and perfidy.
-Section 132 also refers to two other general principles of great importance.
+Section 2.32 also refers to two other general principles of great importance.
 The principle of distinction requires states to distinguish between combatants and military objectives on one hand, and non-combatants and civilian objects on the other, and to direct their attacks only against the former.
-The principle of perfidy forbids the use of treacherous methods and means of warfare.
+191 The principle of perfidy forbids the use of treacherous methods and means of warfare.
+192